solana-mobile/mobile-wallet-adapter/spec/spec.md

 After the [session establishment](#session-establishment) process completes, every message received by an endpoint is expected to be encrypted with AES-128-GCM (as specified by [NIST SP 800-38D](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf)).
 The sending endpoint should prepare the encrypted message by concatenating:

+- the message sequence number, a 4-byte big-endian unsigned integer
 - a random 12-byte IV (which should be newly generated for each encrypted message)
-- the AES-128-GCM message ciphertext, encrypted using the private key created during [session establishment](#session-establishment) and the random IV
+- the AES-128-GCM message ciphertext, encrypted using the private key created during [session establishment](#session-establishment) and the random IV, and including the 4-byte message sequence number as additional authorized data (AAD)
 - the 16-byte authentication tag generated during AES-128-GCM encryption

 After decrypting the ciphertext with the shared secret generated during [session establishment](#session-establishment) and verifying the authentication tag, the receiving endpoint should further interpret it as a [JSON-RPC 2.0](https://www.jsonrpc.org/specification) message.

+The message sequence number is monotonically increasing, and starts at 1 when session establishment completes.
+Each endpoint maintains its own independent sequence number, and increments it each time an encrypted message is created and sent.
+On receipt of an encrypted message, each endpoint should ensure that the sequence number is greater than that of the previous message received (other than for the first message received).
+If the value is less than or equal to the previously observed sequence number, the encrypted message should be discarded and the connection closed.

 #### Non-normative commentary